-So, if you can’t bring yourself to order out of your shell, then at least add in some interesting props to capture your viewer’s attention.
+So, if you can’t bring yourself to order out of your shell, then at least add in some exciting props to capture your viewer’s attention.

-If you’re not into cocktails then have your dinner partner included in your shot.
-They’ll certainly appreciate playing sidepiece to your sauces!
+If you’re not into cocktails, then have your dinner partner included in your shot.
+They’ll undoubtedly appreciate playing sidepiece to your sauces!

 Perhaps you dine alone (while it’s sad it does happen to the best of us).
 Use your cutlery to draw the eye through the photo.